Chayan199916/exabyte22/README.md

 # adding navbar in pages

 1. link the navbar.js and navbar.css files
-2. add "selected" class in the li of the respective page
+2. add "selected" class in the li of the respective page and change the icon color from 808080 to ffffff in the icon image url
-3. copy the "menu" icon form navbar/navbar.txt and paste
+3. copy the below code for "menu" icon and paste
 4. [important] please add 50px margin right in middle section for mobile & tablet view.
 Otherwise middle content will be covered by the page indicators in right side.

 ```